sathayen/qiskit-tutorial/README.md

 #### 3.3  [Further quantum algorithms and applications](appendix/algo_app)<a id='appendix_algorithms'></a>

-  * [Classical optimization](appendix/algo_app/classical_optimization.ipynb) - using Variatonal Quantum Eigensolve to solve classical optimization problems
+  * [Classical optimization](appendix/algo_app/classical_optimization.ipynb) - using Variatonal Quantum Eigensolver (VQE) to solve classical optimization problems
+  * [Topological quantum walk](appendix/algo_app/topological_quantum_walk.ipynb) - how to execute topological quantum walk on approximate quantum computers

 #### 3.4.
 [Everything else](appendix/etc)<a id='appendix_other'></a>

   * [Quantum Pseudo-Telepathy](appendix/etc/quantum_magic_square.ipynb) - demonstrating winning a game with shared entanglement that cannot be achieved with classical strategies.

+***
-## Contributing
+### Contributing
 If you would like to contribute to the tutorials, there are a number of ways to get involved:

 * **Issues**: Issues can be reported with GitHub [issue reporting](https://github.com/QISKit/qiskit-tutorial/issues) for this repository.
 Select `New issue` and fill in a descriptive title and provide as much detail as is needed for the issue to be reproduced.
 * **Notebooks**: If you would like to contribute a notebook please create a [fork](https://help.github.com/articles/fork-a-repo/) of the repository from the `master` branch and create a [pull request](https://help.github.com/articles/about-pull-requests/) for your change.
 Note that new notebooks should be placed in the relevant part of the [Appendix](appendix) section.
 We will discuss in the [Slack channel](https://qiskit.slack.com/messages/C7SN3T90V) which of these should be in the [Reference](reference) section.

+* **Programs**: You can also submit programs that use the `qiskit-sdk-py` as part of the tutorials.
+We will have similar discussions as to incorporating notebooks in the above.

 Note that edits to this ``README`` should be made to the Jupyter notebook file ``(README.ipynb)`` and then the following command run to create the markdown file ``(README.md)`` for GitHub:

     jupyter nbconvert --to markdown README.ipynb

 ## Contributors
 An alphabetical list of contributors can be found [here](CONTRIBUTORS.md).
 If you have contributed to these tutorials, please include your name there.